AngelicaSandoval-Perez/CYS_analysis/README.md

 Examples of input files and output files are found in the [folder of examples](https://github.com/AngelicaSandoval-Perez/CYS_analysis/tree/main/examples_inputfiles)

-The final Summary of data is found in [ folder of excel files](https://github.com/AngelicaSandoval-Perez/CYS_analysis/tree/main/summaryFiles_xlsx)
+The final summary of data is found in the [folder of excel files](https://github.com/AngelicaSandoval-Perez/CYS_analysis/tree/main/summaryFiles_xlsx)